 Luminar Flex Review

-This can be confusing to some customers, as all the current versions of Luminar come with a plugin option – including Luminar 3.
+This can be confusing to some customers, as all the current versions of Luminar come with a plugin option – including Luminar.
 They, like Flex, all work with Adobe Photoshop, Adobe Lightroom Classic, Photoshop Elements, and Photos for macOS.

 Now, however, Skylum’s decided to separate the plugin from the standalone program, taking the two down different roads.
-With the next update, Luminar 3 will no longer have plugin support, and Luminar Flex will be developed separately, with separate updates.
+Since the last udate to Luminar 3, all subsequent versions don’t have plugin support, and Luminar Flex will be developed separately, with separate updates.

 |Limited Time: 10% DiscountUse coupon code SHOTKIT at checkout||Check Price|